 KNOWLEDGE, SKILLS AND ABILITIES (REQUIRED):

-- Demonstrated cGMP clean room oversight and management
+- cGMP clean room experience

 - Frequently sit, grasp lightly, use fine hand manipulation, repetitive pipetting, perform desk-based computer tasks, and lift, carry, push, and pull objects up to 15 pounds.